A Deep Dive Into The Dell Inspiron 15 5566

 What We Don’t Like About Dell Inspiron 15 5566

 The design of this Dell laptop is clunky and dull-looking lacking any aesthetic qualities.
 The screen images are not clear.
-Colors are not bright.
+The colors are not bright.
 The laptop has an overall cheap plastic look and feel.

 The hard drive malfunctioned after a week.
 The buttons are inconsistently responsive.